Armenians violated ceasefire 94 times a day

 Baku.
-4 October.
-REPORT.AZ/ Military units of the armed forces of Armenia violated ceasefire 94 times throughout the day.
+25 May.
+REPORT.AZ/ Military units of the armed forces of Armenia violated ceasefire 94 times throughout the day, using large-caliber machine guns.

 News DepartmentNews Author